Bell nonlocality and entanglement in $\chi_{cJ}$ decays into baryon pair: Bell nonlocality in Decays

 \section{Bell nonlocality in $\chi_{cJ} \to B\bar{B}$ Decays}

-Bell's theorem, through the derivation of the Clauser-Horne-Shimony-Holt (CHSH) inequality \cite{Clauser:1969ny}, provides a quantitative test to distinguish quantum mechanics from local hidden variable theories.
-In the Bell test with $\chi_{cJ}\to B\bar B$ decays, the experimentally measured spin correlation data are used to construct the correlation matrix \(C\) in Eq.~(\ref{rbb}).
+Bell's theorem, through the derivation of the Clauser-Horne-Shimony-Holt (CHSH) inequality \cite{Clauser:1969ny}, provides a quantitative criterion to assess whether the correlations exhibited by a quantum state are compatible with local hidden variable theories.
+A violation of the CHSH inequality ($\mathbf{m}_{12} > 1$) signals that, under the premise of the quantum mechanics framework is accepted, the correlation predicted by the quantum state cannot be reproduced by any local hidden variable theory \cite{Horodecki:1995nsk}.

+However, the test of CHSH inequality at colliders remains an open question regarding its ability to refute local realism, primarily due to fundamental differences from optical Bell test setups.
+Collider experiments rely on quantum state tomography to reconstruct the spin density matrix from angular distributions of decay products, rather than allowing experimenters to freely and independently choose measurement settings.
+This absence of tunable optical inputs introduces an element of trust in the experimental platform, meaning the results constitute a witness of Bell non-locality rather than a true, device-independent Bell test.
+The effectiveness and significance of this loophole are different in collider experiments from those in optical experiments, and have been revisited in Refs \cite{Fabbrichesi:2024rec, Fabbrichesi:2025aqp,Shi:2019kjf}.
+As reported recently in a BESIII measurement, the high significance of $\Lambda\bar\Lambda$ spin correlations has been observed, addressing the locality loophole by exploiting the weak decay distances of hyperons to achieve spacelike separation~\cite{BESIII:2025vsr}.

+Nevertheless, showing that a quantum state violates a Bell inequality is still a significant physical result.
+It tells us that the spin correlations in a decay process cannot be explained by local realism.
+As a unique quantum feature, entanglement is not only widely applied in quantum science but also demonstrates novel value in high-energy particle physics: it can serve as a sensitive quantum probe in the search for evidence of CP violation \cite{Du:2024sly}.
+In this spirit, we do not claim a definitive loophole-free test of the CHSH inequality.
+Instead, we use the helicity amplitudes measured by BESIII to see if the \(\chi_{cJ} \to B\bar{B}\) system shows signs of Bell nonlocality.
+This gives us a concrete, data-driven foundation for planning future experiments.

+To assess whether the $\chi_{cJ}\to B\bar B$ system exhibits Bell nonlocality, the experimentally measured spin correlation data are used to construct the correlation matrix $C$ in Eq.~(\ref{rbb}).
 The symmetric matrix \(M = CC^T\) is then formed, and its eigenvalues \(m_1 \geq m_2 \geq m_3\) are computed.
 According to the Horodecki condition \cite{Horodecki:1995nsk}, the Bell inequality \(I_2 \leq 2\) is violated if and only if \(m_1 + m_2 > 1\).
 The maximum value of the CHSH observable for a given quantum state is given by

 where $m_1$ and $m_2$ are the two largest eigenvalues of the matrix $M = CC^{\mathrm{T}}$.
 A state is considered Bell nonlocal if it violates the CHSH inequality, i.e., if

 The quantity $\mathbf{m}_{12} \equiv m_1 + m_2$ (with $\mathbf{m}_{12} \in [0,2]$) serves as a direct measure of the nonlocality, with the violation condition becoming $\mathbf{m}_{12} > 1$.